ppacher/system-deploy/README.md

 - [installpackages](./pkg/actions/builtin/platform/installpackages.md) allows you to install packages.
 - [platform](./pkg/actions/builtin/platform/platform.md) allows you to enable/disable tasks based on the platform (package manager, os-release, ...)
 - [systemd](./pkg/actions/builtin/systemd/systemd.md) allows you to install and enable systemd unit files.
+- [editfile](./pkg/actions/builtin/editfile/editfile.md) allows you to manipulate files using SED like syntax.

 ## Contributing